THE BIG BAG THEORY

 (b ̄◇ ̄)b

 Since I started using using Colemak in early 2007 I've been fiddling with it, trying out ideas from the Colemak forum and adding some of my own.
 Colemak per se is to me only the letter block mappings.
-I've always ended up with that mostly intact and it has stood the test of time: Even though the Colemak-DH mod has a lot of traction these days, it's still just a minor adjustment to vanilla Colemak and I consider them the same basic layout at heart.
-If you look at the ergonomic mods described here you'll see that I'm somewhat flexible about geometry – but in reality that's about the physical keyboard design and a better hand position.
+I've always ended up with that mostly intact and it has stood the test of time: Even though I add mods like Colemak-DH, better symbol key placements and geometric ergo mods like Angle/Wide, these are still just minor adjustments.
 The layout itself stays essentially the same.

 DREYMAR'S BIG(!)
 BAG OF TRICKS?!?
 HALP, I'M NEW HERE!